 Daniella Beckman is the part-time chief financial officer of Tango Therapeutics where she leads the finance functions and strategic financial planning.
-She is also the part-time chief financial officer of Neon Therapeutics.
+She also was the part-time chief financial officer of Neon Therapeutics.
 Prior to Tango and Neon, she was the chief financial officer of Idenix Pharmaceuticals until it was acquired by Merck in 2014.
 At Idenix, she oversaw accounting, finance, treasury, investor relations, IT and equity raises.
 Daniella also served as Idenix’s corporate controller.
 Earlier in her career, Daniella held various finance positions at Coley Pharmaceuticals, Biogen Idec and PricewaterhouseCoopers.

 Daniella holds a Bachelor of Arts in business administration/accounting from Boston University.
 She is also a certified public accountant in Massachusetts.

 Alan Huang, PhD